 One of “Those People”

 We have all met that person.
 The person who packs their uber healthy salad everyday.
 The person that always has a healthy snack on hand or always has their workout gear packed and ready for class right after work.
 Those people that always make dinner at home, and it’s never from a box.
+I can tell you that usually this wasn’t always the case for these people.
+Creating healthy habits by starting small helped them by making a foundation for success.

 I used to think those people didn’t exist.
 I used to think those people must have a maid or get meals delivered in.
 There is just too much going on in life to do all of those things and still get sleep.
 Maybe you agree?

-Well as someone with a full time job, an almost hour commute and a ton of out of work responsibilities I can tell you right now that establishing healthy habits is not something that you can do overnight.
+Well as someone with a full time job, an almost hour commute and a ton of out of work responsibilities I can tell you right now that creating healthy habits is not something that you can do overnight.
 After all, habits are by definition something that we practice over and over again that eventually we no longer think about (that’s my abridged version).
 Some other synonyms for habits are customs, routines, pattern, norm, and tradition.

 When you see the definition of habit you will see that it’s something that takes time to build, and we are all going to go about creating habits in our own ways.
 What I have found to be true though is that all habits, no matter how life changing, are usually easier to keep if we start small.
 Break down habits into more bite sized pieces.
 Why is this important?
 Well lets just look back about 8 months shall we?